-Sean Fairholm is a staff writer for Global Golf Post.
-A graduate of North Carolina State University’s PGA Golf Management program and a former writer at PGA Magazine, he has covered golf for over 10 years.
-He is a weekly contributor to Honda Classic Live, a radio show on ESPN West Palm Beach.
+Sean Fairholm is the managing editor for GGPWomen and a senior writer for Global Golf Post.
+A graduate of North Carolina State University’s PGA Golf Management program and a former writer at PGA Magazine, he has covered golf for more than 10 years.
+Sean now writes on several topics for GGP, focusing mainly on amateur golf.
 He and his wife Anja live in Gainesville, Fla., with their dog Hogan.

-Lewine Mair is a Senior Writer with Global Golf Post who writes about a variety of events – men’s and women’s – in Europe and the Middle and Far East.
-Mair covered golf, tennis and a variety of other sports for the Daily Telegraph before becoming that paper’s Golf Correspondent for twelve years.
-She has twice featured on the short-list for the British Sports Writer of the Year and has been a runner-up in the American Golf Writers’ News award. .
-She has also won the Rolex award for her coverage of women’s golf.
+Lewine Mair is a senior writer with Global Golf Post who writes about a variety of events – men’s and women’s – in Europe and the Middle and Far East.
+Mair covered golf, tennis and a variety of other sports for the Daily Telegraph before becoming it’s golf correspondent for twelve years.
+She has twice featured on the short-list for the British Sports Writer of the Year and has been a runner-up in the American Golf Writers’ News award.
+Lewine has won the Rolex award for her coverage of women’s golf.

 Jim Nugent is the Founder & Publisher of Global Golf Post.
 He has worked in golf media for more than a quarter century, and he is a frequent guest on Golf Channel and numerous golf talk radio shows across the country.
 He covers the amateur game on a global basis.
 He resides in Glenview, Illinois.

-John Steinbreder is a senior writer at Global Golf Post as well as the course architecture and travel editor.
-He also covers the amateur game and regularly reports on the golf equipment industry.
-An award-winning journalist with some 40 years experience, he is the author of 20 books.
+John Steinbreder is the managing editor of GGPBiz and the course architecture and travel editor at Global Golf Post.
+An award-winning journalist with some 40 years experience, John is the author of 24 books.
 Prior to graduating from the University of Oregon’s School of Journalism, Steinbreder studied at Franklin University in Lugano, Switzerland and the University of Nairobi in Kenya.
 He and his wife Cynthia have two daughters, Exa and Lydia, and live in Redding, Connecticut.